ThanasisMattas/shortestpaths/README.md

-  -b, --bidirectional             use bidirectional shortest path search -p, --parallel                  use multiprocessing -d, --dynamic                   use dynamic programming -s, --seed INTEGER              for random graph --layout-seed INTEGER           fixes the random initialization of the
+  -b, --bidirectional             use bidirectional shortest path search -p, --parallel                  use multiprocessing -d, --dynamic                   use dynamic programming -s, --seed INTEGER              fixes the random graph --layout-seed INTEGER           fixes the random initialization of the
                                   spirng_layout.  [default: 1]
   --show-graph                    plots up to 8 paths